-At Aurora University, you can choose from two programs leading to a doctorate in education:
+At Aurora University, you can choose from three programs leading to a doctorate in education:

 - Leadership in Administration